UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_01.md

 to launch JupyterLab.

 Notes:

-We have already seen how to install and run JupyterLab in the instructions for assignment 1, but we are also included it here so that you have all the information about JupyterLab in one place.
+We have already seen how to install and run JupyterLab in the instructions for Assignment 1, but have also included it here so that you have all the information about JupyterLab in one place.
 Make sure that you are in a conda environment (preferably the `(base)` environment), before attempting to install JupyterLab.

 Note that on MachOS and Linux, you can use the standard terminal app to run these commands.
 On Windows, you need to open "Anaconda Prompt" (the equivalent the terminal in Windows) to run these commands.
 Remember that "Anaconda Prompt" should be available on your system, as a part of your Miniconda installation.